jd-coderepos/llms4subjects/submission-format/README.md

 ##### Output Example

-A sample output file is included.
+A sample output file is included in this repository.
+See [submission-format/3A168396733X.json](https://github.com/jd-coderepos/llms4subjects/blob/main/submission-format/3A168396733X.json).